ParadoxIsCoding/ParadoxIsCoding/README.md

 <div align="left">

-Hey there! 👋 I'm a teen aspiring Robotics Engineeir.\
+Hey there! 👋 I'm a teen aspiring Robotics Engineer.\
 I love building and designing robots 🤖. \
 I'm currently working on our FTC team robot, you can check it out [here](https://instagram.com/ironlionsftc)